 Ofir Drori is an Israeli activist based in Central Africa.
 A former army officer, educator, journalist, photographer, and adventurer, he has spent the past decades in two dozen different African countries.
 He founded LAGA in 2003 and leads various efforts against corruption for conservation, democracy, and the rule of law.
 LAGA’s website: laga-enforcement.org

 Follow Ofir on Twitter.

 David McDannald is an American writer, who lives on a ranch in the West Texas mountains.
 He splits his time between caring for the cattle herd and traveling in Africa and South America.
-He has published fiction and nonfiction in various magazines and journals.
-He and Ofir met in Kenya in 2000 and they became best friends.
+He has published fiction or nonfiction in journals like TriQuarterly, New Letter, and The American Scholar.
+He and Ofir met in Kenya in 2000 and became best friends.
 Check out davidmcdannald.com.